lsst/rtn-038/index.rst

 Photometry Performance Metrics
 ==============================

-This section gives the mathematical definitions for all defined photometry performance metrics
+This section gives the mathematical definitions for all defined photometry performance metrics.

 Photometric Repeatabililty
 --------------------------